Ammeisemma/Database-Management-Systems/README.md

 # Database-Management-Systems
-These are the assignments for CIS-205 course at CCP.
+These are my completed assignments for CIS-205 course at CCP.